We have been experimenting with creating process art with rollers. There were so many different results!

 Put bluntly, it’s all about the doing, and not about the final result.
 This month the challenge is process art with paint, and I chose to experiment with rollers.

-We’ve messed around with paint rollers for many years, like when we made this Bugs in the Grass artwork with textured brushes.
+We’ve messed around with paint rollers for many years, it’s such fun!
 I even attached thick craft foam to a lint roller to make tractor track prints!
 But this was the first time that we concentrated solely on the rollers – and because of that, I splashed out on two new sets!

 My two top tips for using rollers: tape the paper to your work surface, and use paper plates as paint trays!